 1. Paris Charles de Gaulle Airport (CDG), Paris, France

 Whoever designed CDG must have thought clear signage was meant to be decorative and decided to go in a different direction.
 It’s easy enough to get between the ticketing area and boarding gates, but connecting passengers have to pay attention and hustle if they intend to get through the airport in a timely manner.
-Terminals are not only physically separated by narrow corridors that make pulling a wheelie suitcase or a pushing a cart impossible, but they are also connected by unreliable shuttles and split into confusing subdivisions, so you never quite know where you’re going or how long it will take to get there.
+Terminals not only house narrow corridors that make pulling a wheelie suitcase or a pushing a cart impossible, but they’re also connected by unreliable shuttles and split into confusing subdivisions, so you never quite know where you’re going or how long it will take to get there.
 Expect to get lost or held up while traveling through CDG and budget for some extra time before your flight.

 2. LaGuardia Airport (LGA), NYC, US